 If the Memory Tuning feature is enabled during setup, the setup algorithm determines the maximum JVM heap size based on the total amount of available system memory.
-If Memory Tuning is not selected, the server allocates a maximum JVM heap of 256 MB.
+If Memory Tuning is not selected, the server allocates a maximum JVM heap of 384 MB.
 The Data Store also allows you to specify the maximum heap size during the setup process.
-You can enable Memory Tuning during the setup process by clicking the check box in the graphical installer (seen in To Install the Data Store using the GUI), selecting the feature during the interactive command-line mode (seen in Setting Up the Data Store in Interactive Mode), adding the - jvmTuningParameter option using the setup tool in non-interactive command-line mode (seen in Installing the Data Store in Non-Interactive Mode), or regenerating the java properties file with bin/dsjavaproperties and the - jvmTuningParameter options (seen in JVM Properties for Server and Command-Line Tools page 75).
+You can enable Memory Tuning during the setup process by selecting the feature during the interactive command-line mode, adding the --jvmTuningParameter option using the setup tool in non-interactive command-line mode, or regenerating the java properties file with bin/ dsjavaproperties and the --jvmTuningParameter options (seen in JVM Properties for Server and Command-Line Tools page 75).